 This information can show how trees respond to environmental factors like water and heat and reveal detailed information about how the same species of tree grows in different locations.

-SMART tree technology, developed in Armidale by ICT International and used around the world, has the potential to contribute new information that will influence policy making on issues like climate change, natural resource management and drought management.
+The Science Hub’s first project looks at innovative SMART tree technology developed in Armidale by ICT International and used around the world.
+This technology can help farmers, scientists and land owners better understand and manage tree plantations.
+SMART tree technology also has the potential to contribute new information that will influence policy making on issues like climate change, natural resource management and drought management.

 The local community is now getting involved and exploring what this locally grown technology means for the future of trees and sustainability around the world.

-The event planned for National Science Week in Armidale is looking closely at SMART trees from the inside out by inviting students and artists to join scientists and musicians to consider questions like:
+The event planned to launch in National Science Week in Armidale is looking closely at SMART trees from the inside out by inviting students and artists to join scientists and musicians to exlplore questions like:

 - What does sap flow sound like?